MPowerKit/Navigation/readme.md

 Inspired by [Prism](https://github.com/PrismLibrary/Prism) navigation framework

 ##### Since Prism for .NET MAUI has some critical (for our company) bugs and different behavior comparing to Prism.Forms, we decided to write our own navigation framework.
-This library brings you the same principle for navigation througn the MAUI app as Prism, but has absolutely different implementation and a bit improved performance.
-It also brings (in our opinion) proper way to handle 'System back button' click, works nad has same behavior for all platforms.
+This library brings you the same principle for navigation through the MAUI app as Prism, but has absolutely different implementation and a bit improved performance.
+It also brings (in our opinion) proper way to handle 'System back button' click, it works and has same behavior for all platforms.

 ## Available Nugets